On this page:

 Loop an animation

-- Click the loop icon on the animation layer that you want to loop.
+- On the timeline, click the Set animation repeat button on the animation layer that you want to loop.

 - In the pop-up menu, select an option:

-- None - The animation will not loop.
+- None - The animation does not loop.

 Select keyframes and spans

 There are several ways to select keyframes and spans:

 - Click a keyframe or span to select it.
 Selecting two consecutive keyframes also selects the span between them.
 Similarly, selecting a span automatically selects the surrounding keyframes as well.

 - Shift+click to select multiple contiguous keyframes or spans.

 - Ctrl+click (Windows) or ⌘+click (Mac) to select or deselect discontiguous keyframes or spans.